tracebackerror/agcs_ar_hackathon/README.md

 Challenge
 ------
-> To develop a working prototype in one of three domains and proividing practical actional results to the Business units.
+> To develop a working prototype in one of three domains and providing practical actional results to the Business units.

 Our Team Solution
 ------